Thomas Schreiber (innkeeper): Life

-Background

 Beginning in early 1628 and continuing for several years, a series of witch trials, leading to hundreds of executions, was in process in Mergentheim, and Thomas Schreiber became known to be in opposition to it.
 On the execution of the mayor's wife, Martha Braun, on 1 December 1628, he stated that she had been subjected to a great injustice and compared the execution to the bloodbaths of Nero.
 Twelve days later, on 12 December 1628, he was pointed out for sorcery in the confession of Martha Dönkherin: he was not arrested nor informed about the accusation, however, as regulations required three independent denunciations before an arrest.

-On the execution of the rich widow of Lorenz Gurren 21 January 1629, Schreiber stated that he doubted her confession, upon which the official Max Waltzen commented: "Ha, ha, those who know the devil should not be so amazed".
+On the execution of Anna Gurren, the wealthy widow of Lorenz Gurren, on 21 January 1629, Schreiber stated he doubted her confession, upon which the official Max Waltzen commented: "Ha, ha, those who know the devil should not be so amazed".
 After this, Schreiber continued to criticize the witch trials, but also became worried about his safety: "If anything happens to me, let every pious Christian fear for himself.
 God might preserve everyone from the Neuenhaus [torture chamber] for even the most pious, if put in there, would be found to be a witch".
 He referred to the witch trials as a bloodbath and stated that he suspected that the city authorities wished to "wash their hands in my blood".

 On 29 January, a second woman denounced him under interrogation.
-Thomas Schreiber transferred money from town, and left for Ansbach-Hohenlohe on 1 February.
+Schreiber transferred money from town and left for Ansbach-Hohenlohe on 1 February.
 He left in such a hurry that he was forced to ask his wife to send him his boots, hat and outer garments to him.
 When in safety, he wrote to the mayor of Mergentheim, Paul Nachtraben, and justified his flight with a statement that torture resulted in lies; he wrote to his friend and legal adviser Georg Allemahn and tasked him to investigate his case and inform him when it would be safe for him to return; and he wrote to his wife and stated that the judges would go to hell and asked her to join him in Ebersheim in Hohenlohe.
 His letter to his wife, however, was intercepted by the authorities in Mergentheim, who successfully asked the authorities in Hohenlohe to extradite him to Mergentheim.